-With a few basic questions and rules of thumb, you can find the perfect rug for any room in your home.
+With a few basic answers to your burning questions and easy rules of thumb, you can find the perfect rug for any room in your home.
 You’ll just need a measuring tape and a little patience!

 Investing in a new rug can be overwhelming and yes… maybe even a little stressful.
 Rugs are expensive and there are just so many choices!
 Luckily, I’ve been down this road a time (or twenty) and thought it might be helpful to guide you down an easier path.